 - Start by taking a heaping spoonful of the Oreo cookie layer and spreading it on the bottom of your jar or bowl.
 It's going to be quite thick, but you can spread it with your spoon to make sure it covers the entire surface.

 - Next, add a heaping spoonful of your cream mixture and spread it as the next layer.
-Take one of your mini Oreos and crush it up, then sprinkle directly over this layer.
+Crush up half of an Oreo cookie on top of that layer.

-- Continue with one more layer of each, then top with one more mini Oreo.
+- Continue with one more layer of each, then top with the rest of your Oreo cookie.